laszlo-r/sublime-webloader/README.md

 Webloader - a Sublime Text 2 plugin
 ===================================

-Updates css/less on a page live as you type, or save them (for js/html/php).
+Updates css/less on a page _live as you type_, or when saving js/html/php.

-Uses websockets, can update pages without a webserver, and works with multiple pages or files at once.
+Uses websockets, works without a webserver, with multiple pages or files at once.
 You can run javascript on a page directly from Sublime, define custom actions when you edit/save/load, or add more file extensions.
 Nothing else to install but the plugin.

 __Still very much in development, but suggestions and fixes are welcome.__

 How to use:
 -----------
 - no package control yet, but it's quite easy to install manually!
-- unzip the repo into a convenient folder (your docroot or www folder, if you have a webserver)
-- copy the inner Webloader folder into your Sublime Packages folder, then restart Sublime
+- unzip the repo, move the Webloader folder under your Sublime Packages folder:
+  - windows: `youruserfolder\AppData\Roaming\Sublime Text 2\Packages`
+  - os x: `~/Library/Application Support/Sublime Text 2`
+  - linux: `~/.config/sublime-text-2`
+- restart Sublime (the console should show a `[Webloader]` message if the plugin loaded)
-- open the repo's folder in a browser (if no webserver, open the `index.html` directly with a browser)
+- open `Webloader/demo/index.html` in a browser (the javascript console shows if it's connected to the plugin)
-- edit one of the `.less` files with Sublime, and see the changes on the page *as you type*
+- edit `sample.css` with Sublime, and see the changes on the page *as you type*
-- if nothing seems to happen, check the Sublime console and the browser's console for warnings/errors
+- open `index.html` with Sublime, and save it, this should refresh the page
+- if you put this under your webserver (not opened as file:///), `.less` files can be updated live too!

 More options:
 -------------